Description

 - Participate and engage in dramatic experiences;

-- Gain knowledge on a wide range of drama conventions and their use in various educational contexts.
+- Gain knowledge of a wide range of drama strategies and their use in various educational contexts.

 Tentative schedule